Rutgers Cancer Institute of New Jersey

 Risk factors depend on the cause of the strangulation.

-The interference with blood flow can cause:
+The block in blood flow can cause:

-Some visible damage may include:
+Some visible damage may be:

 Blood tests and x-rays may be done to look for any damage

-Referral for counselling may be needed
+Referral for counselling may also be needed.
+It depends on the cause.

 Centers for Disease Control and Prevention